BOOM (BOOM) Market Cap Achieves $2.84 Million

-BOOM (BOOM) traded down 1.3% against the U.S. dollar during the twenty-four hour period ending at 21:00 PM E.T. on March 15th.
-BOOM has a total market capitalization of $2.84 million and approximately $90,933.00 worth of BOOM was traded on exchanges in the last 24 hours.
-In the last seven days, BOOM has traded down 1% against the U.S. dollar.
+BOOM (BOOM) traded up 0% against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on March 19th.
+BOOM has a total market capitalization of $2.84 million and approximately $81,973.00 worth of BOOM was traded on exchanges in the last 24 hours.
+In the last seven days, BOOM has traded down 1.1% against the U.S. dollar.
 One BOOM coin can currently be bought for about $0.0036 or 0.00000009 BTC on cryptocurrency exchanges.

 Here’s how related cryptocurrencies have performed in the last 24 hours: